Triple Digit Losses for Hog Futures

-Hogs dropped by triple digits to start the week after the strong net buying last week.
+Hogs dropped by triple digits to start the week, reversing some of the strong net buying from last week.
 Futures were down $1.05 to $1.62 on the day.
-Feb OI was listed at 25k contracts for Monday’s start.
+Feb contract OI was listed at 21,986 contracts in the Monday night preliminary report (down 3,033 for the session).
 USDA’s National Average Base Hog price fell 48 cents on Monday morning to $62.01.
-The CME Lean Hog Index was $72.71 on 1/31, up by 33 cents.
+The CME Lean Hog Index was $1.22 stronger to $73.12 for 2/1.

 USDA’s National Pork Carcass Cutout Value fell 80 cents on Monday to $87.60.
 USDA reported FI hog slaughter was 490k head for Monday.
 That compared to 492k head last week and was up from 478k head during the same week last year.